edwinb-ai/BioMetaheuristics.jl/docs/src/examples.md

 # Examples

-Before we start, I will define a seed to enable reproducibility of the results presented here
+Before we start, I will define a seed and an RNG to enable reproducibility of the results presented here.

 ```@example examples
+using Random

 RANDOM_SEED = 458012;
+rng = MersenneTwister(RANDOM_SEED);
 nothing #hide
 ```